Armoured train: Interwar years

 The Bolshevik forces in the Russian Civil War used a wide range of armoured trains, including Trotsky's one.
 Many were improvised by locals, others were constructed by naval engineers at the Putilov and Izhorskiy factories.
 As a result, the trains ranged from little more than sandbagged flatbeds to the heavily armed and armoured trains produced by the naval engineers.
 An attempt to standardise the design from October 1919 only had limited success.
 By the end of the war the Bolshevik forces had 103 armoured trains of all types.

 The Czechoslovak Legion used heavily armed and armoured trains to control large lengths of the Trans-Siberian Railway (and of Russia itself) during the Russian Civil War at the end of World War I.

 Estonia built a total of 13 armoured trains during the Estonian War of Independence: six on broad-gauge and seven on narrow-gauge railways.
 The first three armoured trains with fully volunteer crews formed the backbone of the front in critical early stages of conflict.
 Carriages were former goods carriages and at first armor was limited to wood and sand, but later steel plating, machine guns, and cannons were added.
+Estonia later created a regiment for its armoured trains in 1934, called the Armoured Train Regiment, which consisted of 3 armoured trains.
+The regiment was dissolved in 1940, after the USSR invaded the Baltic States, and its railway artillery cannons were transferred to the Soviet army.

 Lithuania had three armoured trains, named after the Grand Dukes of Lithuania: Gediminas, Kęstutis and Algirdas.
 The armoured trains were used from 1920 to 1935.
 The first of them, Gediminas, was used in the Polish–Lithuanian War.

 After the First World War the use of armoured trains declined.
 They were used in China in the twenties and early thirties during the Chinese Civil War, most notably by the warlord Zhang Zongchang, who employed refugee Russians to man them.